talsma-ict/context-propagation/readme.md

 ### Context

-A context contains a value.
-There is one _active_ context _per thread_.
+Abstraction containing a value in the context of a _thread_.
+The most common implementation in Java is a ThreadLocal value.
-An `AbstractThreadLocalContext` base class is provided that allows nested contexts and provides predictable behaviour for out-of-order closing.
+The library provies an `AbstractThreadLocalContext` base class that features nesting values and predictable behaviour for out-of-order closing.

+For each context type, there can only be one _active_ context per thread at any time.

 ### ContextManager

-Manages the active context.
+Manages a context.
-Can initialize a new context and provides access to the active context.
+The ContextManager API can activate a new context value and provides access to the active context value.

 ### ContextSnapshot